Is it possible to buy a car with a credit card?

 The main consideration is whether you can pay it off on time.
 If you can’t clear the debt by your payment deadline, whether that’s the following month or at the end of a 0% period, high interest rates will likely kick in on an already large balance, turning your credit card purchase into a far more expensive purchase than if you had chosen a different means.

 If you are confident you can clear the balance in full and on time, then a credit card might be worth considering.
-The advantage of using a credit card is that you’ll be able to drive the vehicle off the forecourt on the same day, and if you’re savvy and use the right type of card, you might even pick up some reward points.
+A potential advantage of using a credit card is added purchase protection and, depending on the card used, the possibility of earning rewards or spreading costs using a 0% purchase offer.

 Our expert says...